-Many states have disallowed their skilled nursing and assisted-living facilities with new occupancies until the pandemic is over.
+In some states, skilled nursing and assisted-living facilities have put new occupancies on hold until the pandemic is over.
 That means that much of our elderly population has no choice but to make the best out of their current situation, as hard as that might be.

 Whether you or your loved desire to age in place or are waiting to enter an assisted living or skilled nursing facility, there are things you can do to ensure an elderly family member or friend is situated comfortably and safely in their home.

 Precautions to Take Before Starting

 Renovation work, no matter how simple, always comes with its list of hazards.
 However, we’re currently operating amid a pandemic so there are a few more things to consider to ensure everyone working and living in the home is safe.